What is Xylitol in Toothpaste?

 Further, xylitol increases saliva production which plays a key role in neutralizing acids produced by bacteria, washing away food particles, and supporting remineralization.
 This natural process protects us against tooth decay and strengthens teeth.

 Additionally, because xylitol is a sweetener, it makes toothpaste more palatable without the negative effects of sugar, enhancing the appeal of brushing.
-That said, xylitol does not whiten teeth.
+That said, xylitol is good for your teeth but does not whiten teeth.

 Finally, studies have shown that regular use of xylitol-containing toothpaste can lead to a significant reduction in tooth decay and improvement in oral hygiene.